Get insider access

 Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.]

-The Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] is the upgraded version of Keychron's K Series, which includes the Keychron K8.
+The Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] are the upgraded version of Keychron's K Series, which includes the Keychron K8.
 While the performance remains similar, Keychron made notable improvements to the build quality on the K Pro Series with new PBT keycaps, screw-in stabilizers, option aluminum frames, and two additional layers of foam inside the case for better acoustics.
 The K Pro Series are also the first wireless keyboards from Keychron to be compatible with the VIA companion software, so you can fully customize your layout, macros, and RGB backlighting.

 Keychron K3 (Version 2)